tianheg/til/html/what-is-html-and-html5.md

 HTML5 introduces more descriptive HTML tags.
 These include `main`, `header`, `footer`, `nav`, `video`, `article`, `section` and others.

+These tags give a descriptive structure to your HTML, make your HTML easier to read, and help with Search Engine Optimization (SEO) and accessibility.
+The `main` HTML5 tag helps search engines and other developers find the main content of your page.

+Many of the new HTML5 tags and their benefits are covered in the `freecodecamp` Applied Accessibility section.

 **source**:

 1. <https://www.freecodecamp.org/learn/responsive-web-design/basic-html-and-html5/>